 Laurie formed her own company in 1985.
 As a solo performer and with her company the B-Specifics, she has performed in many venues, including: the Walker Art Center, The Southern Theater, Dancespace, DTW, Links Hall, Lake of the Isles skating rink and the Fabrik in Potsdam, Germany.
 Her dance work has also been seen at the Art of Movement Festival, in Yaroslavl, Russia.
 She is the recipient of fellowships from the McKnight, Jerome, Bush and Rockefeller Foundations.
 Active in the Minneapolis/St Paul arts community for the past 20+ years, Van Wieren has collaborated with many video, theater, and music artists.

-Van Wieren's recent work includes "Who made these videotapes", a retrospective performance/installation.
-The first installment was shown and performed December, 2010 at Studio 206 in Minneapolis.
+Some of Van Wieren's recent work includes a series of new solos and duets.
+Her work "Who made these videotapes", a retrospective performance/installation was seen December, 2010 at Studio 206 in Minneapolis.
 The 2nd installment, also at Studio 206 was performed in August 2011.
 "Who made these videotapes" won a Minnesota SAGE Award for Dance in the category of Out Standing Performance, 2011.

 For more information: firstname.lastname@example.org